 What are the Humanities?

 Potential projects may focus on: “language, both modern and classical; linguistics; literature; history; jurisprudence; philosophy; archaeology; comparative religion; ethics; the history, criticism and theory of the arts; those aspects of social sciences which have humanistic content and employ humanistic methods; and the study and application of the humanities to the human environment with particular attention to reflecting our diverse heritage, traditions, and history and to the relevance of the humanities to the current conditions of national life.”1

 HumanitiesDC is offering the opportunity for others conducting and presenting original humanities research to become Humanitini Curators.
 Each Curator will create an in-person or virtual public humanities program based on their research or area of expertise.
 As part of the application, prospective curators will need to fully describe this research topic, and where it is situated within a wider humanities field.

 The public programs will follow HumanitiesDC’s successful Humanitini model that brings thoughtful humanities discussions to Washington, DC’s happy-hour scene.
 Download the Curator guide as a reference to in person Humanitini programs here.
-HDC will set up and manage online registration for each program.
+HumanitiesDC will set up and manage online registration for each program.
 Each curated project will be free for the public to attend.
-Curators must budget for a professional videographer to film their Humanitini program and edit the footage, and an ASL interpreter to provide interpretation at the program.
+Curators must budget for a professional videographer to film in-person Humanitini program and edit the footage, and an ASL interpreter to provide interpretation for virtual or in person programming.
 If the program is conducted virtually, it must be recorded and edited for submission to HumanitiesDC.
 Curators will also write an evaluative report on the challenges and successes encountered while translating their research for a public audience.

 Strong connection to a humanities discipline – Prospective curators must identify one or more humanities disciplines to which their project is connected.
 They must be able to demonstrate that they have conducted extensive research on the topic they hope to translate into a public program.